peterhinch/micropython_ra8875/docs/GUI.md

 ## 5.3 Class LED

-Displays a boolean state.
+Displays a Boolean state.
 Can display other information by varying the color.

 Constructor mandatory positional argument:
  1. `location` 2-tuple defining position.